On Computing the Shadows and Slices of Polytopes: Results

 \begin{lemma}{ } Given $P$ and a facet $f$ of its projection $\pi(P)$, if $g$ is another facet of $\pi(P)$ sharing a ridge with $f$ then the pre-images $f'$ and $g'$ share a face in $P$.
 Furthermore, \end{lemma}

 Since the facets of $P$ are known, we can identify all $(d-2)$-faces of $f'$.
-The number of these faces is at most $m$ for each pre-image $f'$ and since $f'$ is itself a polytope of dimension $d-1$, we can compute the non-redundant inequalities defining the facets ($d-2$-dimensional faces) of $f'$\footnote{Removing redundancies can be achieved via Linear Programming.}.
+The number of these faces is at most $m$ for each pre-image $f'$ and since $f'$ is itself a polytope of dimension $d-1$, we can compute the non-redundant inequalities defining the facets ($d-2$-dimensional faces) of $f'$.
 At this point, what remains is to identify these ridges and the facets defining these ridges.
 The following two lemmas achieve this.